HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

 This step might be a bit confusing but we are only interested in the comparison of the input flip-flops.

-If we were to remove all assignments and initializations of the `inp32_1` flip flop it will contain `1'bX` (undefined) which will count as either value that might make sense to the comparison that it is used in whenever it's used.
+If we were to remove all assignments and initializations of the `inp32_1` flip-flop it will contain `1'bX` (undefined) which will count as either value that might make sense to the comparison that it is used in whenever it's used.
 This is useful since we just want to know what value it should have for the condition we are interested in.

 In the case of `inp13_1` we need to remove the assignment `inp13_1 <= inp12_1;`, `inp13_1 <= 0;` and change the initialization from `reg inp13_1 = 0;` to `reg inp13_1;`.